haydnjohns/weekly-planner/README.md

 - **Keyboard shortcuts**: Navigate, create, and modify events efficiently without relying solely on the mouse.
 - **Intuitive multi-select**: Select multiple events, copy, edit and reposition them to plan complex weeks quickly.
 - **Print wizard**: Export a formatted version of your week for printing or offline use.

+## How to use

+- Download the file to a computer
+- Make sure the file name ends with .html
+- Double click to open the file
+- File opens in your default browser